isonaj/anthonyison.com/blog/posts/2019-05-04-migrating-from-ghost-to-hexo.md

 ---
 title: Migrating from Ghost to Hexo
+date: 2019-05-04 23:12:56
+image: /migrating-from-ghost-to-hexo/cover.jpg
 tags:
 - ghost
 - hexo
 - blogging
-image: /migrating-from-ghost-to-hexo/small_cover.jpg
-feature_img: cover.jpg
-date: 2019-05-04 23:12:56
-description:
-keywords:
 ---
 It was surprisingly easy to migrate my blog out of ghost, but there were a few missed steps along the way.
 Often, I would find a better way after I had done the heavy lifting.